fralfaro/PythonDataScienceHandbook/README.md

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/jakevdp/PythonDataScienceHandbook/blob/master/notebooks/Index.ipynb)

 This repository contains the entire [Python Data Science Handbook](http://shop.oreilly.com/product/0636920034919.do), in the form of (free!)
 Jupyter notebooks.
+The book is built using [mkdocs](https://www.mkdocs.org/).

+> **Note: this repository is an alternative to the official [PythonDataScienceHandbook](https://github.com/jakevdp/PythonDataScienceHandbook) documentation.**

 ![cover image](docs/notebooks/figures/PDSH-cover.png)

 ## How to Use this Book